Vamizi Island

-Vamizi Island is situated in the far north of Mozambique in the Quirimbas Archipelago.
+Vamizi Island [vɐˈmizi] (Kisiwa cha Vamizi, in Swahili) is situated in the far north of Mozambique in the Quirimbas Archipelago.
 The island is recognised as one of the leading luxury private islands and conservation projects in East Africa and the Indian Ocean.

 History

 Vamizi Island, then called Amisa, was visited by Arab sailors during the 15th century.
 Portuguese traders were attracted to the island by its Maluane cloth industry.
 Other major industries in Vamizi included the production or collection of indigo, timber, ivory, manna gum and turtle shells.

 In September, 2020, Vamizi Island was captured by members of the ISIL-aligned Islamist militant group Ansar al-Sunna.
 All residents were evicted from the island and multiple tourist hotels were destroyed by the insurgents.
 The island was recaptured by Mozambican forces that same month.

 Biodiversity and conservation

 Vamizi is home to more than 180 different species of coral and more than 400 species of reef fish.
 Much of the island is protected, with several conservation projects in operation.
 The island's turtle population, previously exploited for turtle shells, is now protected.
 The Friends of Vamizi Trust is a UK registered charity that manages the conservation and community projects on the island.